 Let the people you care about know what you are going through so they can understand your reactions.
 Be honest and open with them.
 Don't be afraid to ask for help.
 Let them know you are coping with that and ask them to be patient and helpful.

 That is not only fair to them, it will help you feel better and less afraid of what they may think about you.

 Entrepreneurship is hard.
 Entrepreneurs, startup founders, and business owners sometimes find themselves going through anxiety or suffering from other mental health problems.

 This is something we don't talk about, not at least when we are experiencing these issues, sometimes out of fear of the consequences.
 And we should.
 We are not superheroes, we are just pretty standard human beings trying to make extraordinary things, and sometimes, it is a tad too much.

 Disclaimer: I am not a psychologist, and you should not take this as medical advice.
 If you are unwell, you should probably seek the help of a professional.
-This blog post is just advice based on my own experiences.
+This blog post is just my way of sharing some tips and suggestions based on my own experiences.